ozzi7/Poker-MCCFRM/README.md

 - [x] Train on NL Texas Hold'em with a variable number of players
 - [x] Display some training games and the starting hand action probabilities
 - [x] Live search and live play
+- [x] Qt visualization of the poker table for heads-up
-- [ ] Visualization of the poker table
+- [ ] Qt visualization of the poker table for 6 players
 - [x] Allow player vs AI games
 - [x] Different raise sizes in different game rounds